-Every year I change my holiday decor up just a bit, but this year I wanted to recreate a feeling of nostalgia – a subtle feeling of holidays past.
+Every year I change my holiday decor up just a bit, but this year I wanted to recreate a feeling of nostalgia.
 Come on in and tour my home, decorated for a classic Christmas with traditional green and crisp whites, and my favorite – blue of course.

 Last week I shared my holiday green and white bedroom with you!
 In our downstairs I am also sticking to classic holiday colors, but this year I really clung to using a lot of green, white and blue theme.

 I think the goal for many of us is recreating the nostalgia of the holidays in a timeless way.
 Decorating with the intent to capture the magic and the same good feelings from some of our favorite Christmases.
 Our home this year feels cozy and warm, like the Christmases I grew up with.
 Corny?
 Maybe a little, but I love that.

 Can you relate?

 Although I took the holiday bins out of the attic in early November, it took me a while to decided how much to use.
 The struggle is always to find a balance between cozy and avoiding the stuffyness that comes when it is overdone.
 Or just maybe avoid that feeling of ohmygod I have to haul all this back to the attic in January!